 - Students with significant energy limitations;

-- Students with significant cognitive processing disorders.
+- Students with significant processing disorders.

 - Students are encouraged to inform their academic advisors if they are approved for this accommodation in order to assist with course planning each semester.